gegnew/gegnew.github.io/_posts/2019-06-25-raspi-cluster.md

 You can check that this worked with `kubectl get node`.

-### Install ingress controller (worker node)
 Run `kubeadm token create --print-join-command` to get the join token.
 You will see the join-token, which you need for other nodes to join the network.
 It will look like this:
 `kubeadm join --token 9e700f.7dc97f5e3a45c9e5 192.168.0.27:6443 --discovery-token-ca-cert-hash sha256:95cbb9ee5536aa61ec0239d6edd8598af68758308d0a0425848ae1af28859bea`

+### Install ingress controller (worker node)
-Run this command on each node and check the status by running `kubectl get nodes` (or maybe get node).
+Run the `kubeadm join`  command on each node with the token generated on the master node and check the status by running `kubectl get nodes` (or maybe get node).
 You will note that the status is "NotReady", as we have not yet set up container networking.

 In case that doesn't work, `kubeadm token list` will get the available tokens and the following will get the sha has:
 `openssl x509 -pubkey -in /etc/kubernetes/pki/ca.crt | openssl rsa -pubin -outform der 2>/dev/null | openssl dgst -sha256 -hex | sed 's/^.* //'`

-At this point, we ran into a problem with Docker not starting due to some problem with [dual config files](https://github.com/moby/moby/issues/34104).
+Because we added the `daemon.json` config above, we shouldn't have a problem with Docker not starting due to some problem with [dual config files](https://github.com/moby/moby/issues/34104).
+However, our first time through we did have this issue.
 Johnny fixed it by adding the following line in `/lib/systemd/system/docker.service` to use systemd:
 `ExecStart=/usr/bin/dockerd -H fd:// --containerd=/run/containerd/containerd.sock --exec-opt native.cgroupdriver=systemd`

-I solved it by changing the ExecStart statment to be `ExecStart=/usr/bin/dockerd`.
-After this, I got an error from `kubeadm join` suggesting I follow [this guide](https://kubernetes.io/docs/setup/production-environment/container-runtimes/) to change the Docker cgroup driver from cgroupfs to systemd.
-Actually, as of 1am on 7/2, I haven't actually fixed this, but I did give up on the node I was working on.
+[This kube documentation](https://kubernetes.io/docs/setup/production-environment/container-runtimes/) shows the correct docker setup, in case you run into this problem.

 Install the Weave Net network driver: